-Robin Attas (Ph.D., University of British Columbia, 2011) joined the Department of Music as an Assistant Professor in 2013 after two years of teaching at the University of British Columbia.
-Trained primarily as a music theorist, she teaches courses in the Materials of Music and Aural Skills sequences, as well as GST 110: The Global Experience.
+Robin Attas (Ph.D., University of British Columbia, 2011) joined the Department of Music as an Assistant Professor in the fall of 2013.
+Trained primarily as a music theorist, she teaches courses in the Materials of Music and Aural Skills sequences, as well as COR 110: The Global Experience.

-Her main repertoire focus is on popular music, with research encompassing a variety of perspectives, including rhythm and meter, form, text-music connections, and the analysis of popular music of other cultures, especially those of Central America and the Caribbean.
+Her main repertoire focus is popular music, with research encompassing a variety of perspectives, including rhythm and meter, form, text-music connections, and the analysis of popular music of other cultures, especially those of Central America and the Caribbean.
 Current research projects include investigating the relationship between typical rhythmic/metric patterns in popular music and moves on the dance floor; the development of meter in popular music introductions based on groove buildups; and the interaction of lyrics and music in the work of singer-songwriter John K. Samson and his band The Weakerthans.
 Dr. Attas is also interested more broadly in the inclusion of women composers in music analysis, and in advocating for women in the field of music theory.

 As a teacher, she is interested in pursuing ways to adapt the standard music theory curriculum to include more writing and student engagement activities, and in exploring the use of new technologies both in and out of the classroom.
 She is also working to expand the traditional repertoire limits of music theory to include the analysis of popular and world music, and music by composers of diverse genders, races, and ethnicities, alongside common-practice art music.

 Todd Coleman is a composer and video artist who works in the contemporary "Classical" concert music tradition, but whose works increasingly defy simple categorizations.
 Recent compositions have incorporated visual elements of multiple projected layers of digital video interwoven with live performers and immersive surround digital audio, blending studio recording and film scoring techniques with prerecorded electronic music and live sound.
 Coleman has a strong background in technology and the arts, with many commissions and jobs which blur the boundaries between creative disciplines.